 The discovery stage in the customer journey is where it all starts.
 Customers here are at the top of the marketing funnel, so they are being introduced to your brand.

 Your advertisements at this stage need to generate interest in your brand and connect with your audience on an emotional level.
 On your map, it’s good to list your unique selling points and consumer pain points here.

 How to turn discovery into a strategy for your Facebook ads

 One strategy for your discovery stage Facebook ads is to target audiences that are similar to people who have already purchased or interacted with your ecommerce store.
 People in this Lookalike audience are more likely to take action with your products, so they may be easier to guide through your customer journey map.

-Another audience to target at the top of the funnel is an Interest-based Audience.
-With this audience you can bring in new users and visitors to your online store by targeting specific interests of your target audience.
+Another audience to target at the top of the funnel is an interest-based audience.
+With this audience, you can bring in new users and visitors to your online store by targeting the specific interests of your target audience.

 When just starting off, it’s best to create one Lookalike Audience and one Interest-based Audience.
 Using this combination of audiences helps you to see which audience is performing the best.

 Your ad copy should not be focused on your products, rather, should focus on the goals or style of your brand.
 Try to make people curious about your product and don’t try to overemphasize selling at this point.
 This is also a great opportunity to show how your brand offers a solution to the problems the audience might have.